Sh3llcod3/Homepage/README.md

 No. It was never intended to scale in the first place.
 Neither is it secure in any way.
-Therefore, I should stress that you should __NOT__ deploy this to anywhere except your RFC1918 private/internal network.
+Therefore, I should stress that you should __NOT__ deploy this to anywhere except your RFC1918 private/internal network with caution.

 #### Does it have Windows support?

 Yes.
 If you can get the latest executables for `lame`, `atomicparsley`, `faac`, `ffmpeg` and place them inside the project's directory, it should work.

-#### Why does it take so long?
+#### Why does it take long?

 This depends on:

-- Number of CPU cores
-- If the single thread is blocked somehow
 - Speed of computer and version of ffmpeg
 - Size of download, network speed
 - Single track or playlist?

 ## To-do

-- [ ] Add an authentication page.
+- [ ] Add auth
-- [ ] Make site restore state after a download.
+- [ ] Replace xhr with websocket
-- [ ] Save user preferences using cookies.
+- [ ] Save user preferences using cookies
-- [ ] Display past tracks only for that host.
+- [ ] Display past tracks only for that user
-- [ ] Add a separate page for management.
+- [ ] Add management card
-- [ ] Create a system to auto-update `youtube_dl`
 - [ ] Make it work on windows and generate executables